In Pursuit Of Happiness

 Often I noticed scratches and bruises on his hands that were in various stages of healing and many a time I found him limping mildly and straining his back.

-When it seemed to hurt him he would sit down to rest on the hull of some fishing boat lying on the sand for repairs and ask the kids to hit him on the back with mild blows.
+When it seemed to hurt him he would sit down to rest on the hull of some fishing boat lying on the sand for repairs and ask the kids to shower mild blows on his back to relieve the pain.

 While I waited for the thunderstorm to end he sat down beside me on the sofa and reflected, “Brother, some people are destined to suffer for no fault of their own and no amount of good nature or dutifulness helps to get them peace and happiness.”